 Additionally, such arrangements also give corporate players an unfair "knowledge premium" (a first mover advantage with strong IP protections), locking in developing countries and their farmers into a relationship of dependence.
-Not only does the path for domestic innovation become foreclosed, but local knowledge systems may also be appropriated through micro-surveillance or discarded altogether in favour of end-to-end integrated solutions.
+Not only does the path for domestic innovation become foreclosed, but local knowledge systems may also be appropriated through microsurveillance or discarded altogether in favour of end-toend integrated solutions.

-Currently, local knowledge practices such as development of germ plasm and seed keeping are at tremendous risk of being decimated by predatory IP regimes favouring big corporations.52 The pre-digital history of patent wars in India around regional commodities such as basmati and turmeric have exhibited the ease with which the ownership of local knowledge systems and intellectual resources of communities can be thrown into question.53 With vast quantities of gene sequencing data of agricultural produce now available on the cloud and companies being able to model seed science from anywhere, local knowledge faces an imminent threat of appropriation through AI.
+Currently, local knowledge practices such as development of germ plasm and seed keeping are at tremendous risk of being decimated by predatory IP regimes favouring big corporations.52 The pre-digital history of patent wars in India around regional commodities such as basmati and turmeric have exhibited the ease with which the ownership

+With vast quantities of gene sequencing data of agricultural produce now available on the cloud and companies being able to model seed science from anywhere, local knowledge faces an imminent threat of appropriation through AI. of local knowledge systems and intellectual resources of communities can be thrown into question.53 With vast quantities of gene sequencing data of agricultural produce now available on the cloud and companies being able to model seed science from anywhere, local knowledge faces an imminent threat of appropriation through AI.

 Developments such as Walmart's decision to integrate AI as value added input services in its contract farming arrangements in India therefore need to be closely watched.54 While it is anyone's guess what the outcomes of such trends will be, we can only look to similar developments in other markets to see what the future may hold for the small Indian farmer in the datafied world of agriculture.
 Similar to what is unfolding in India, retail end demands have been driving particular food production trends in Vietnam, New Zealand, Australia and Indonesia.
-Kartini Samon from GRAIN, a non-profit working with small farmers in the global South notes that, through farm-to-fork consolidation, e-commerce giants establish end-to-end control over entire supply chains of agricultural commodities.
-Independent farmers lose their bargaining power and the entire agriculture sector becomes completely consumer-driven.
+Kartini Samon from GRAIN, a non-profit working with small farmers in the global South notes that, driven.
 Marginal and small farmers tend to be edged out as there is no room for small-scale operations.
-This has serious gender implications for women's livelihoods, given that most small holdings in the Asia-Pacific region are managed by women.
+This has serious gender implications for women's livelihoods, given that most small holdings in the Asia-Pacific region are managed by women."